 But with homemade shaving cream, you decide what’s in the blend.
 You decide how thick it is.
-You decide every component and mix to your heart’s content.
+You decide every component and mix it to your heart’s content.
 Best of all, it’s incredibly easy to do.
 But let’s look at some pretty important decisions first.

 Froth or Foam?

 For lack of a better word, shaving “gel” has become something of a fading fad in the past few years.
 With rising straight razor popularity, there’s no surprise that homemade shaving cream is on the rise as well.
 This brings us to our first question: When shaving, do we want froth or foam?